 Mr. Lehman firmly believes in supporting revitalization efforts in Pottstown and is working to actively strengthen the School’s relationship with our hometown, both steps he believes are crucial to make Hill the preeminent school in the nation.
 In the fall of 2013, in collaboration with the Pottstown School District and Borough of Pottstown, The Hill organized two inaugural Pottstown CARES days – an educational community day held on Hill’s campus and a community clean up in which all Hill students, faculty, and staff participated.

-To fulfill the goals set forth in the Strategic Plan and Campus Master Plan, under Headmaster Lehman’s leadership the Advancement Office is preparing for a comprehensive fundraising campaign, The Strength of All: The Hill School’s Campaign for Preeminence, to begin in July 2014.
+To fulfill the goals set forth in the Strategic Plan and Campus Master Plan, under Headmaster Lehman’s leadership the Advancement Office launched a comprehensive fundraising campaign, The Strength of All, in July 2014.